 However, if portfolio analysis isn’t done correctly, there are some potential drawbacks and risks, such as:

 - It becomes harder to highlight the market’s sections or layers.

 - The subjectivity of the judgment may end up providing a fake scientific impression.

-Recognizing the Different Types of Businesses
+Recognising the Different Types of Businesses

-The first step is recognizing the strategic business units that affect the association.
+The first step is recognising the strategic business units that affect the association.
 To know which groups of business that could become independent.

 Aligning Core Businesses with Objectives

-What Is the Program Evaluation Matrix?
+What is the Program Evaluation Matrix?

-- The priority is providing optimum service to a small or focused market than bad one to a bigger market.
+- The priority is providing optimum service to a small or focused market than a bad one to a bigger market.